mwaurajr/inventory-system/README.md

 ### How to test hotwire interactivity

-Create a product which the stock quantity is 10 or less and go to the show page a pop up will show the hotwire flash message and then it is also wiped out after thirty seconds.
+Create a product whose stock quantity is 10 or less and go to the show page a pop-up will show the hotwire flash message and then it is also wiped out after thirty seconds.

 ## Setup Instructions